Farm Biosecurity Project 2018-2023

-The Vegetable and Potato Biosecurity Program, co-managed by Plant Health Australia and AUSVEG, aims to improve the management of, and preparedness for, biosecurity risks in the vegetable and potato industries at the farm gate and industry level.
+The AUSVEG Farm Biosecurity Project is co-managed by Plant Health Australia and AUSVEG.
+The project was initiated in 2018 and since then, aims to improve the management of and preparedness for biosecurity risks in the vegetable and potato industries at the farm gate and industry level.

-The VPBOs also communicate relevant biosecurity related information via a number of communication channels such as the AUSVEG Weekly Update, the Front Line e-mails, The Front Line publication in Vegetables Australia, The Front Line publication in Potatoes Australia, and @biosecurityveg Twitter.
+The BOs communicate relevant biosecurity related information via a number of channels such as the AUSVEG Weekly Update, the Front Line e-Bulletin, the Front Line column in Vegetables Australia and Potatoes Australia, and a project dedicated Twitter account @biosecurityveg.

 For more information, please contact the AUSVEG Biosecurity Officers at firstname.lastname@example.org or call 03 9882 0277.